 - Bhai – Brother

 - Kya haal hai? – How are you?

-Also Read: 15 Must-Know Words When in Middle East
+Helpful Read: 15 Must-Know Words When in the Middle East

 15. Install 2GIS (online / offline Map)

-It’s good to have and use Google Maps to navigate Dubai’s metropolis, but it’s better to have 2GIS installed on your phone.
-2GIS is both an online and an offline map for Dubai.
-You will have full access to per building wise; like names of companies and contacts, details are available.
-You will see which roads have toll gate, distances, and options of routes you can take to point A to point B. It will give you suggestions which public transport to ride, how much the possible payment, etc. The best part is, it works even is you don’t have data.
+It’s helpful to have and use Google Maps to navigate Dubai, but it’s even better to have 2GIS installed on your phone.
+2GIS is a map of Dubai that can be viewed online and offline.
+You will have full access to each building; details such as company names and contact information are available.
+In addition, you’ll see which roads have toll gates, distances, and route options from point A to B. Also, it will advise you on which public transportation to take, how much you may be charged, and so on.
+The best part is that it works even if you don’t have internet access.

 16. Diversified Culture

-There you have it; I hope I have shed light and ideas of what to expect and whatnot when you will visit Dubai.
-There are more I can share with you with my next blogs!
-I would say that traveling is a great teacher because it offers extraordinary experiences.
-It teaches us to discover ourselves when we are outside our home and comfort zone.
-The best part is you will meet various walks of life that will inspire you to look at the brighter side of the horizon despite differences and life’s hardship.
-Like I always say, life is hard, but it’s still beautiful.
-And when you travel, it will be more beautiful!
+Traveling is an excellent teacher because it provides unique experiences.
+It teaches us to discover ourselves when outside our usual surroundings and comfort zone.
+The best part is that you will meet people from all walks of life who will inspire and motivate you to look on the bright side of life despite differences and difficulties.
+As I always say, life is difficult, but it is also beautiful.
+And it’s even more beautiful when you travel!

 Send Me Travel Tips, Destination Guides & VIP Freebies!